Aoibhinn/Rewrk_MS4/README.md

 The primary goal of the website from a site users perspective is as follows:

-* To register for an account on the website and receive a notification successful registration.
+* To register for an account on the website and receive a notification of successful registration.
-* To login or logout from the website.
+* To login or log out from the website.
 * Have a personalised booking page to view, edit and delete booked services
 * View a list of services on the website.
 * View an individual service detail(price, description)
-* To book a serice without requiring an account
+* To book a service without requiring an account
 * To view case a list of case studies on the website
 * View individual case study details (comment, like, case study content)